AllanOricil/esp32-mfa-authenticator/README.md

 | Acrillic case         | 2.5 USD  |

 > [!NOTE]
-> Prices do not consider expenses with taxes and shipping.
+> The above list doesn't consider expenses with taxes and shipping.

 > [!NOTE]
 > Prices were taking in February 2024.